lllchak/agrow/README.md

 # agrow
-mirror of authentic PyTorch framework with implementation of main packages
+Mirror of authentic PyTorch framework with main packages implemented